Skip to content

 app/layout.tsx

-The locale that was provided in i18n.ts is available via getLocale and can be used to configure the document language.
-Additionally, we can use this place to pass configuration from i18n.ts to Client Components via NextIntlClientProvider.
+The locale that was provided in i18n/request.ts is available via getLocale and can be used to configure the document language.
+Additionally, we can use this place to pass configuration from i18n/request.ts to Client Components via NextIntlClientProvider.

 app/layout.tsx